 - Operation Thunderbolt movie (1977) review: Menahem Golan’s ineptly directed, written, and (for the most part) acted real-life-inspired terrorism drama fails on virtually all counts – including its function as political propaganda.

-Operation Thunderbolt movie: Real-life-inspired flag-waver surely one of worst Best Foreign Language Film Oscar nominees
+Operation Thunderbolt movie review: Real-life-inspired flag-waver surely 1 of worst Foreign Language Film Oscar nominees

 Notwithstanding the complex, gripping real-life basis for his 1977 flag-waving drama Operation Thunderbolt / Mivtsa Yonatan – i.e., the previous year’s hijacking of a Tel Aviv-Athens-Paris Air France flight – Israeli filmmaker Menahem Golan, multitasking as director, co-producer, and co-scenarist, succeeded in making a movie utterly devoid of depth, suspense, and intelligence.

 With its cheap look (despite full cooperation from the Israeli armed forces), subpar craftsmanship, and one-dimensional characters, Operation Thunderbolt is so bad that it’s surely one of the very worst productions to have received an Academy Award nomination in the usually mediocre Best Foreign Language Film category.